Foot injury to keep Colts lose All-Pro guard out 5-12 weeks

 The loss of Nelson could be huge.

-He didn’t missed a start in his first three NFL seasons while earning All-Pro and Pro Bowl honors every year.
-Nelson is widely regarded as the NFL’s most dominant guard and has been a key component in making Indy’s offensive line one of the league’s best since general manager Chris Ballard traded back three spots and selected Nelson at No. 6 overall pick in 2018.
+He didn’t miss a start in his first three NFL seasons while earning All-Pro and Pro Bowl honors every year.
+Nelson is regarded by many as the NFL’s most dominant guard and has been a key component in making Indy’s offensive line one of the league’s best since general manager Chris Ballard traded back three spots and selected Nelson at No. 6 overall pick in 2018.

 But after just six practices, the vaunted line — and Indy’s depth — is being tested.